All Zoom meetings should have EITHER a Passcode or Waiting Room enabled.

-- Meetings protected by a Passcode prevent strangers joining unless they have knowledge of both the Meeting ID and Passcode.
+- Meetings protected by a Passcode prevent strangers joining unless they have knowledge of both the Meeting ID and Passcode (for example via e-mail or if shared on the web/facebook).
 The Meeting URL changes and becomes longer, embedding the passcode in a single URL so intended users can still join with one click.
+Meetings secured with a Passcode cannot be 'Zoom bombed' simply by typing a random set of numbers in the Zoom client.
 The invitation for any existing scheduled meetings, once a Passcode is added, must be re-distributed to all attendees as the URL will change.
 Passcodes can be embedded in the dial string for H.323/SIP video room systems using pre-scheduled connections.
 They can also be made optional or mandatory for phone dial in users.
 Passcodes are recommended as best practice for all new meetings.

-- You can find meetings that are scheduled without a Passcode by pulling the following report
+Zoom Administrators can find a list of existing meetings that are scheduled on their without a Passcode or Waiting Room by examining the following report

 Recommended Best Practices